THE 1619 PROJECT

 This matter of the jail expansion is a multi-faceted issue.
 The Larimer County League of Women Voters is hosting a public meeting on Monday, June 24, 2010 from 7 to 9 p.m. at the Pathways Hospice located at 305 Carpenter Road, Fort Collins, 80524.
 Local community member Sidna Rachid, who has researched this matter, and Linda Hoffman, Larimer County Manager, are scheduled panelists.
 You are encouraged to attend and ask your questions.

-Why They Marched: Untold Stories of the Women Who
+Why They Marched: Untold Stories of the Women Who Fought for

 By Jane A Everham